faixan-khan/response_fishnet/README.md

 These features serve as a strong initialization for a wide range of downstream tasks, even in domains that differ from ImageNet's object categories, such as underwater imagery.
 In fact, even without any fine-tuning, simple linear probing on ImageNet-pretrained features achieves strong performance.
 For instance, in [1], linear probing on a model pretrained with a joint-embedding architecture achieved 47.6% accuracy on iNaturalist classification, which clearly shows that such features generalize well despite the domain gap.

-This effect is further corroborated in the FishNet benchmark [2], where a ConvNeXt model pretrained on ImageNet achieved 87.7% accuracy across 'common' and' medium' family splits which corresponds to our 'frequent' species set, compared to only 34.6% when trained from scratch.
+This effect is further corroborated in the FishNet benchmark [2], where a ConvNeXt model pretrained on ImageNet achieved 87.7% accuracy across 'common' and' medium' family splits, which corresponds to our 'frequent' species set, compared to only 34.6% when trained from scratch.
 Thus, while ImageNet may not cover fish species explicitly, the transferable visual priors it offers significantly boost performance in fine-grained domains like marine species classification.

 [1] Assran, M., Duval, Q., Misra, I., Bojanowski, P., Vincent, P., Rabbat, M., LeCun, Y., & Ballas, N. Self-Supervised Learning from Images with a Joint-Embedding Predictive Architecture.